idaholab/TMAP8/doc/content/verification_and_validation/ver-1c.md

     caption=Comparison of concentration as a function of time at x\=0.25 m, 10 m, and 12 m calculated with TMAP8 and analytically (TMAP7 cases)

+## Input files

+The input file for this case can be found at [/ver-1c.i], which is also used as test in TMAP8 at [/ver-1c/tests].

 !bibtex bibliography